MaNn0/Tareeqk-App/README.md

   Implemented simple login system with role-based access control for **Drivers** and **Customers**.
 Users can securely log in, and features are tailored based on roles.

 - **Accept Request**
   Drivers can accept towing requests.
-Once a request is accepted, its status updates to **"assigned"** and it becomes visible **only to the assigned driver**, ensuring clear task ownership and privacy.
+Once a request is accepted, its status updates to **"assigned"** and it becomes visible **only to the assigned driver**, ensuring clear task ownership and privacy, While updating the request status for the customer side.

 - **Responsive Design**
   The web application is fully responsive, providing an optimal user experience across all devices — desktops, tablets, and mobile phones.